 Welcome to Nichols Class – Year 2

-Please remember that every child needs to bring a filled water bottle to school each day.
-As the weather gets cooler and wetter, please ensure that your child has a coat in school.
+Please remember that every child in school needs to bring a water bottle to school every day.
+Wellies should also be in school every day.

 Any website links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by St James CE School of any of the products, services or opinions.
 St James CE School bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Please contact us if a link fails to work or takes you to a site that you would not expect.